DevDecoder/HIDDevices/readme.md

 * The project is based on [HIDSharp](https://www.zer7.com/software/hidsharp) but deliberately does not expose any of its API explicitly, as I may replace it in a future version.
-* Although the project isn't actively maintained, I occasionally refresh the usage tables and respond to issues if you raise them in the issue tracker.
+* Although the project isn't active, I refresh the usage tables on occasion and respond to issues if you raise them in the issue tracker.
 * As the `Usage`s and `UsagePage`s are auto-generated they can change between versions whenever [the USB HID Usage Tables](https://usb.org/hid) are updated.
 This can cause breaking changes in your code, so